 - Alutiiq Museum and Archaeological Repository houses artifacts from coastal sites around Kodiak Island.

-- Bear viewing by air is big in Kodiak.
-Try Sea Hawk Air and Andrew Airways.
-These outfits also offer air charters for hunters, fishermen and other recreational pursuits.
+- Sea Hawk Air provides air charters for hunters, fishermen and other recreational pursuits like a bear viewing trip.

 - Baranov Museum (Erskine House), maintained by the Kodiak Historical Society, is the oldest Russian-built structure in Alaska.
 A national historic landmark, the museum features many items from the Koniag and Russian era.